-Ruining Your Dog’s Life By Making One Bad Decision
+Ruining A Dog’s Life By Making One Bad Decision

 Dogs and Humans: Human health care and its advances can be in part credited to the fact that we use dogs in medical research.

-Whether I agree with this practice is not really relevant to this discussion and is there for clarification only
+The fact that I disagree with this practice is not relevant to this discussion and is there for clarification only

-Petition: At the bottom of this page, I have created a petition and would really appreciate if you could sign and share it so that we can stop this barbaric practice.
+Petition: At the bottom of this page, I have created a petition and would really appreciate it if you could sign and share it so that we can stop this barbaric practice.
 This procedure is known to be seriously injurious both mentally and physically to humans, therefore, the same can be said about dogs, and current research backs this up.

 These operations are performed daily without any peer-reviewed scientific research proving that it is in the dog’s best interests.
 Why don’t we contrast the same procedure that is performed on humans given the known similarities between dogs and human diseases?

 The dog offers a natural model for human conditions and diseases.
 We can, therefore, see the mistakes we made with humans from eunuchs to ovariohysterectomy (OHE).

 Sterilisation of Humans: This is routinely performed on humans, yet this sterilisation, except for medical emergencies such as ovarian or testicular cancer, does not include removing three vital hormones that are required to reach both physical and mental maturity.
 I believe along with many other experts, including professors in veterinary medicine, that neutering is one of the main reasons our dogs are dying 11% earlier than they were 10 years ago.
 See (2) Kennel Club Research Longevity.